prettier/prettier/docs/editors.md

 title: Editor Integration
 ---

+To get the most out of Prettier, it’s recommended to run it from your editor.

+If your editor does not support Prettier, you can instead [run Prettier with a file watcher](watching-files.md).

 ## Visual Studio Code

 `prettier-vscode` can be installed using the extension sidebar – it’s called “Prettier - Code formatter.”
 [Check its repository for configuration and shortcuts](https://github.com/prettier/prettier-vscode).